Moist Yellow Cake with Chocolate Frosting

 21. Pipe shells of frosting around the top edge of the cake.
 I used Ateco tip 844.

 22. Add a few sprinkles to the top of the cake.
 I used this sprinkle mix.
 Store in an air-tight container until ready to serve.
-Cake is best for 3-4 days.
+Cake is best if eaten within 3-4 days

 Nutrition